ishiikurisu/SwissREChallenge/doc/notes.md

 - [x] Add tasks to task manager following the default behavior
 - [x] Add tasks to task manager following the FIFO behavior
-- [ ] Add tasks to task manager following the priority behavior
+- [x] Add tasks to task manager following the priority behavior

+Next step is to list tasks.

+- [ ] List tasks by creation time
+- [ ] List tasks by priority
+- [ ] List tasks by PID